bjornmeansbear/lectureScripts/theLibreDesigner.md

 >>>>>>>>

+The realm of Free/Libre Open Source (F/LOS) offers deisgners not only a pragmatic approach reviving how sociocultural artifacts have historically been created, but also a critical approach that, through utilizing ideologically based software and tools (and having far more easy of access to software and tools) intentionally positions itself as antidote to status-quo capitalism.
+A designer will find more ways to make; less obstructions to their creative vision; and the ability to learn from and to give back to a community.

+>>>>>>>>

 I am writing this as a sort of lecture/essay -- but I will first be giving this as a series of live streams on Twitch (I hope); then as a "virtual workshop;" then perhaps as a presentation at a small DrupalCon...

 Anyway, the goal here is to point out simple to complex opportunities for a designer to start to integrate the practice and ideology of open source into their practice.